-    In fall 2020, OEI launched an engaged college initiative, which includes college block grants.
+In fall 2020, the Einhorn Center launched an engaged college initiative, which includes college block grants.
 Faculty and staff from the colleges listed below should contact the community-engaged learning coordinators to learn about college-specific opportunities and when they’ll be available.
-Of course, they are still invited to collaborate with OEI and participate in OEI programs.
+Of course, they are still invited to collaborate with the Einhorn Center and participate in Einhorn Center programs.

 - Victoria Beard, College of Architecture, Art, and Planning